 This dark bay stallion has a nice sporty conformation but is a bit steep in the shoulder.
 The hindlegs, which were typical for all Hotline offspring, were active but could have flexed more in the hock and shown more understep.
 In walk this colt had much overtrack but was a bit slow in the rhythm and tended to go lateral when tense.
 In general he was an impressive stallion with good self carriage.

-The fourth ranked premium stallion was surprisingly the Sir Donnerhall x Banditentraum x Schwalbenherbst.
+The fourth ranked premium stallion was surprisingly Shooting Star (by Sir Donnerhall x Banditentraum x Schwalbenherbst).
 The dark bay colt with a very appealing front but long and weak back and hind legs without enough reach already got remarkably approved and now the committee even put him in the premium ring.
 Yes his blood is very interesting but the horse failed to impress in hand, in freedom and certainly over the jumps!

-Further premium stallions were the Belissimo M x Florestan I x Donnerhall (which sold for 47,000 euro to Swedish horse dealer Johan Ifverson), the Dimaggio x Ex Libris x Grundstein II, the Sir Donnerhall x Rohdiamant x De Niro and the Chico’s Boy x Landcapitol x Renoir I.
+Further premium stallions were Berlusconi (by Belissimo M x Florestan I x Donnerhall - which sold for 47,000 euro to Swedish horse dealer Johan Ifverson), Diamo Gold (by Dimaggio x Ex Libris x Grundstein II), Sunrise (by Sir Donnerhall x Rohdiamant x De Niro) and Chico's Hero (by Chico’s Boy x Landcapitol x Renoir I).

 Quite interestingly, this year some of the best horses were not selected for the premium ring because they were not Oldenburg branded.
 Probably the best stallion of this year's licensing was the Belgian warmblood branded Sir Donnerhall x Florestan x Codex x Landadel named Bailamos Biolley.
 Bred by former Grand Prix rider Brigitte de Biolley and owned by her daughter Stefanie de Saedeleer, this dark bay colt was absolutely the stunner of the licensing despite his small conformation (164 cm).
 The colt moved with much elasticity and suppleness and was very well engaged from behind.
 He could have had more lift in the shoulder to make the front leg even prettier.
 He had a large, ground covering walk though he did grind his teeth while being handled.
 He will stand at stud at Gestut Sprehe.